-Providing path recommendations during disruptions is similar to the topic of passenger evacuation under emergencies.
+Providing path recommendations during disruptions is related to the topic of passenger evacuation under emergencies.
 The objective of evacuation is usually to minimize the total evacuation time.
-In general, these evacuation papers can be categorized into micro-level and macro-level based on how passenger flows are modeled and the range of study areas.
+In general, these papers can be categorized into micro-level and macro-level based on how passenger flows are modeled and the spatial scope of the study area.

 The micro-level studies usually use an agent-based simulation model to evaluate different evacuation strategies within some infrastructure.
-For example, \citet{wang2013simulation} simulated the passenger evacuation under fire emergency in Metro stations. \citet{chen2017modelling} implemented four methodologies including a queuing model and an agent-based simulation to calculate the evacuation time under a given number of evacuees in different emergency situations and evacuation plans. \citet{hassannayebi2020hybrid} used an agent-based and discrete-event simulation model to assess the service level performance and crowdedness in a metro station under various disruption scenarios, including train failure in the tunnel and fire at the station gallery. \citet{zhou2019optimization} proposed a hybrid bi-level model to optimize the number and initial locations of leaders as well as the routes of leaders during the evacuation to guide passenger's evacuation in urban rail transit stations.
+For example, \citet{wang2013simulation} simulated passenger evacuation under a fire emergency in Metro stations. \citet{chen2017modelling} developed four modeling approaches including a queuing model and an agent-based simulation to calculate the evacuation time under different emergency situations and evacuation plans. \citet{hassannayebi2020hybrid} used an agent-based and discrete-event simulation model to assess the service level performance and crowdedness in a metro station under various disruption scenarios (e.g., train failure in the tunnel and fire at the station gallery). \citet{zhou2019optimization} proposed a hybrid bi-level model to optimize the number and initial locations of leaders who guide passengers' evacuation in urban rail transit stations during an evacuation.

-The macro-level studies consider a larger study area (e.g., city-level) and aim to evacuate passengers from the incident location through various transportation modes.
-For example, \citet{abdelgawad2012large} developed an evacuation model with routing and scheduling of subway and bus transit to alleviate congestion pressure during the evacuation of busy urban areas. \citet{wang2019optimization} proposed an optimal bus bridging design method under operational disruptions on a single metro line. \citet{tan2020evacuating} proposes an evacuation model with urban bus networks as alternatives in the case of common metro service disruptions by jointly designing the bus lines and frequencies.
+The macro-level studies consider a larger study area (e.g., city-level) and aim to evacuate passengers from the incident area through various transportation modes.
+For example, \citet{abdelgawad2012large} developed an evacuation model to determine the routing and scheduling of subway and bus transit services used to alleviate congestion pressure during the evacuation of busy urban areas. \citet{wang2019optimization} proposed an optimal bus bridging design method under operational disruptions on a single metro line. \citet{tan2020evacuating} proposes an evacuation model with urban bus networks as alternatives in the case of common metro service disruptions by jointly designing the bus lines and frequencies.